monhacks/patched-crystal/ReadMe.txt

 ~~2.1~~

-Removed the experience farming trainer until further notice
+Removed the experience farming trainer

 Re-included all of the evolutionary stones in the Goldenrod Department Store